Waguinho (politician): 2020

 Waguinho allied with the Workers' Party (PT) during the 2020 elections.
-Various smaller factions within the PT were against the alliance, especially preoccupied with potentially affecting the chances of electing Benedita da Silva to be mayor of neighboring Rio de Janeiro.
+Various smaller people within the PT were against the alliance, especially preoccupied with potentially affecting the chances of electing Benedita da Silva to be mayor of neighboring Rio de Janeiro.
 In the end, the decision to ally with Waguinho was ultimately approved by the PT in August, with 29 votes for to 25 against (with 11 abstentions).
 Washington Quaquá, the main supporter of the move, responded to internal criticisms by saying that "Brazilian politics are absolutely contradictory.
 The base of society is pure contradiction...This gang [from the PT] that is against [this] loves to theorize the [people of the] Baixada drinking beers in Ipanema".

 During the election, Waguinho became the first mayor reelected in the history of Belford Roxo, taking 80.40 percent of the vote (162,720 votes), being the most voted for mayor in the entire Rio de Janeiro metropolitan region that year.